scalar-labs/helm-charts/docs/how-to-deploy-scalardb-cluster.md

 ## Deploy your client application on Kubernetes with `direct-kubernetes` mode

-If you use ScalarDB Cluster with `direct-kubernetes` mode, you have to:
+If you use ScalarDB Cluster with `direct-kubernetes` mode, you must:

-* Deploy your application pods on the same Kubernetes cluster as ScalarDB Cluster.
+1. Deploy your application pods on the same Kubernetes cluster as ScalarDB Cluster.
-* Create three Kubernetes resources (`Role`, `RoleBinding`, and `ServiceAccount`).
+2. Create three Kubernetes resources (`Role`, `RoleBinding`, and `ServiceAccount`).
-* Mount the `ServiceAccount` on your application pods.
+3. Mount the `ServiceAccount` on your application pods.

-This is because the ScalarDB Cluster client library with `direct-kubernetes` mode runs Kubernetes API from inside of your application pods to get the information of ScalarDB Cluster pods.
+This method is necessary because the ScalarDB Cluster client library with `direct-kubernetes` mode runs the Kubernetes API from inside of your application pods to get information about the ScalarDB Cluster pods.

 * Role
   ```yaml